shrugs/stickers/README.md

 as users react to their friends or creators around the web, the sticker NFTs are _transferred_, sending both meaning and money to another.

-as non-fungible stores of frxETH, stickers have an _insane_ monetary premium and yield from the sfrxETH is streamed to protocol participants (platforms, artists, and others).
+as non-fungible stores of frxETH, stickers have an _insane_ monetary premium and yield from the sfrxETH is streamed to protocol participants (platforms, artists, and others). additionally, any stickers minted with ETH facilitate the locking of frxETH behind the scenes.

 ## technical details